ircdocs/modern-irc/url.md

 # Introduction

 Internet Relay Chat (IRC) is a text-based chat protocol which has been used for many years to provide real-time chat services to thousands of users across the globe.
-IRC is used for many different purposes such as software support, business communications, and just for casual conversations.
+IRC is used for many different purposes such as software support, business communications, and casual conversations.

 A Uniform Resource Locator (URL) scheme for the IRC protocol has been in use for years.
 This document describes the format of the IRC URL scheme and how they are processed by client software.
 Applications for an IRC URL scheme range quite widely, including IRC network's server lists on their website, technical support contact details, or even a meeting location within an e-mail, giving a specific IRC channel or client to contact.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](http://tools.ietf.org/html/rfc2119).

 In this document, the term "client" is defined as the IRC client software, and the term "user" is the end-user of that software.
-The term "entity" refers to an addressable IRC entity such as a client or channel.
+The term "entity" refers to an addressable IRC entity such as a client or a channel.

 ---